According to the CDC, about 1 in 54 children have been identified with an autism spectrum disorder.

-Dental visits for anyone can be a stressful and unpleasant experience, especially children.
-However, for autistic children, this experience maybe even more stressful and uncomfortable.
+Dental visits for anyone can be a stressful and unpleasant experience, especially for children.
+However, for autistic children, this experience may be even more stressful and uncomfortable.

-No two children with autism are the same, so their experience of the visit will depend on the severity of your child’s autism.
+No two children with autism are the same, so their visit experience will depend on your child’s autism severity.
 Generally speaking, most children with autism struggle with sensory issues.
 Sensory issues are heightened when visiting a dentist.
-This is due to bright lights, tools used in their mouth, and tastes of the treatments.
+This is due to bright lights, tools used in their mouth, and the tastes of the treatments.

-Children with autism often lack the necessary communication skills to explain how they feel.
+Children with autism often lack the communication skills to explain their feelings.
 This can also make dentist visits difficult for children with autism because they’re less likely to cooperate if they don’t know what is happening or why.